loginid1/loginid-tutorial/README.md

   - the demo connects to the public service Cat-Fact, once as an open API call, once protected by Kong
 - **User Management**:
   - simulates a simple user management API.
 It receives a LoginID issued JWT and ... returns the username
-  - connects to LoginID to call LoginID APis that require so called *service token*
+  - connects to LoginID to call LoginID APIs that require so called *service token*

 The visual version of the setup looks like this: